kubernetes-hy/kubernetes-hy.github.io/data/part-5/2-custom-resource-definitions.md

           image: jakousa/dwk-app10-controller:sha-4256579
 ```

 Next is defining the role and its rules.
 There are two types of roles: [ClusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [Role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole).
-Roles are namespace specific whereas ClusterRoles can access all of the namespaces - in our case the controller will access all countdowns in all namespaces so a ClusterRole will be required.
+Roles are namespace-specific whereas ClusterRoles can access all of the namespaces - in our case, the controller will access all countdowns in all namespaces so a ClusterRole will be required.

 The rules are defined with the apiGroup, resource and verbs.
-For example the jobs was `/apis/batch/v1/jobs?watch=true` so it's in the apiGroup "batch" and resource "jobs" and the verbs see [documentation](https://kubernetes.io/docs/reference/access-authn-authz/authorization/#determine-the-request-verb).
-Core api group is an empty string "" like in the case of pods.
+For example, the jobs was `/apis/batch/v1/jobs?watch=true` so it's in the apiGroup "batch" and resource "jobs" and the verbs see [documentation](https://kubernetes.io/docs/reference/access-authn-authz/authorization/#determine-the-request-verb).
+Core API group is an empty string "" like in the case of pods.

 **clusterrole.yaml**